A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Introduction

 As DM manifests itself through gravitational interactions, its observational studies in clusters rely on mass modelling methods.
 Different probes can be used, such as the heating of the intra-cluster gas, allowing for a total mass estimation if the cluster follows the hydrostatic equilibrium \citep{Ettori2013}, or the dynamics of the cluster members, which are floating in the overall cluster gravitational potential well \citep{Mamon2013,Mamon2022}.
 Among these probes, gravitational lensing is a frontrunner, as it only relies on projection hypotheses instead of cluster relaxation states or symmetry.
 This phenomenon refers to the bending of light near a massive object, in our case, a galaxy cluster, which permits us to probe the projected gravitational potential.
 At the core of the cluster, we are in the strong gravitational lensing regime where the background object appears highly distorted to observers, forming giant arcs and/or appearing multiple times in the cluster field.
 This last phenomenon is referred to as the multiple image phenomenon, which forms the main constraints used by strong lensing modelling methods (see \citet{Kneib2012,Natarajan2024} for reviews on this topic).

 Each of these mass probes can help derive relevant constraints on DM properties by mapping the total mass distribution.
-Hydrostatic analyses of galaxy clusters thanks to X-ray observations combined with large-scale simulation measurements have set an upper bound on the DM cross-section \citep{Eckert2022b} of self-interacting dark matter \citep[SIDM]{Spergel2000}. \citet{Andrade2022} obtained similar constraints by fitting the lensing profile with a phenomenological SIDM model \citep{Robertson2021}.
+Upper limits on the self-interacting dark matter \citep[SIDM]{Spergel2000} cross-section have been derived from hydrostatic analyses of galaxy clusters using X-ray observations and large-scale simulations \citep{Eckert2022b}. \citet{Andrade2022} obtained similar constraints by fitting the lensing profile with a phenomenological SIDM model \citep{Robertson2021}.
 However, none of these methods accurately measure the DM profile as baryons in cluster members or intra-cluster gas are usually not modelled and accounted for in the total mass budget.
-This baryonic fraction can reach up to $20$ per cent of the total mass, primarily due to the contribution of the gas \citep{Bonamigo2018,Beauchesne2024}.
-Considering such baryonic contributions is important to compare observational results with large-scale simulations as the measurements can agree on the total mass profile while presenting discrepancies with respect to the DM distributions.
+This baryonic fraction can reach up to $20$ per cent of the total mass, primarily due to the gas contributions \citep{Bonamigo2018,Beauchesne2024}.
+Accounting for baryonic contributions is important when comparing observational results with large-scale simulations, as both can converge on the total mass profile while still exhibiting discrepancies in the DM distribution.